 The process is fascinating and addictive.It’s so cool to watch the slick, fluid designs appear as the paint colours puddle and collide.

-There are no brushes involved, or any other tools for that matter.
+There are no brushes involved in pour painting, or any other tools for that matter.
 It’s just paint and gravity doing their thing together.

 - smooth, clean beach stones

 - acrylic craft paint – variety of colours